Annapolis Walking Tour

-This very short walking tour includes some of the historical markers and landmarks of the city and concludes at the US Naval Academy.
+This short walking tour includes some of the historical markers and landmarks of the city, including the museum of the US Naval Academy.

 The Thurgood Marshall Memorial Statue, erected in 1996 by the state of Maryland, was commissioned by Governor Parris Glendening and sculptured by Maryland sculptor Antonio Tobias Mendez.
 Mendez was one of several artists who took part in a national design competition put together by the state of Maryland (his winning design is included below).
 The statue stands as a tribute to the great civil rights leader and jurist, one of the 20th century’s most noted advocates for equal rights under the law.
 The statue is situated in State House Square, a square that was named to commemorate the 200th anniversary of the Court of Appeals of Maryland.
 Within the square is a chronology of the important events in Marshall’s remarkable life.

 Constructed in the early 19th century, this simple, wood-frame dwelling with a gambrel roof is notable for being one of the few remaining examples in Annapolis of a style of home that was once common throughout the area.
 This type of modest row housing was common during the Revolutionary period and the early nineteenth century.
 During the Revolutionary War, for instance, the new state government converted buildings that looked much like this one from their primary use as inexpensive rental housing into military barracks for new recruits.
 The nickname "Hogshead" derived from this use as temporary housing, similar to the storage of goods during transit in a type of wooden barrel called a "hogshead."
 Today, the building is open to the public as a living history museum.
 Interpreters are dressed in period attire, and they provide information about what life was like in colonial times, while also highlighting the site as the everyday home of an artisan or craftsman.
 The property is managed by the organization Historic Annapolis.